microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

 3. Connect the PWM pins RB10, RB11, RB12, RB13, RB14 and RB15 to the oscilloscope to monitor the PWM signals. </p>

 ## 4. BASIC DEMONSTRATION
-<p style='text-align: justify;'> Follow the below instructions step-by-step, to set up and run the motor control demo application:</p>
+<p style='text-align: justify;'> Follow the instructions step-by-step, to set up and run the demo example:</p>

 1. Launch MATLAB (refer the section [“2.2 Sofware Tools Used for Testing the MATLAB/Simulink Model"](#22-software-tools-used-for-testing-the-matlabsimulink-model)).</p>
 2. Open the folder downloaded from the repository, in which MATLAB files are saved (refer the section ["2.1 MATLAB Model Required for the Demonstration"](#21-matlab-model-required-for-the-demonstration)).